 Know Your Ideal Buyer Persona

-You can’t convert everyone, so don’t waste time trying to reach that goal.
-Instead, focus on appealing to your ideal buyer.
-When you write a product description specifically for your ideal buyer, you can carefully choose your words and messaging to increase sales.
+You can’t convert every single customer, so focus on appealing to your ideal buyer.
+When you write a product description specifically for your target customer, you can carefully choose your words and messaging to increase sales.
 Numerous tools help you create an ideal buyer persona — a fictional representation of your target audience.
 You don’t have to spend money on software or consultants to start writing product descriptions for your persona.

-- Identifiers, such as personality traits (calm, organized, anxious, etc.) and best ways to contact the person (email, phone, social media, etc.)
+Identifiers like personality traits (calm, organized, anxious, etc.) and the best ways to contact the person (email, phone, social media, etc.)

-Once you know your ideal buyer, you can start writing product descriptions that the person will like.
+Once you know your ideal customer, you can start writing product descriptions that target them.
 Of course, this person doesn’t exist.
 Plenty of potential buyers, however, share this imaginary person’s traits, helping you fine-tune your content strategies.
 When you appeal to one ideal customer, you can attract consumers closely aligned with the persona’s background, demographics, and identifiers.

 Create a List of Keywords for Your Product Descriptions

-Try to choose unique keyword phrases — but don’t get too obscure or you risk losing your audience.
-Luckily, plenty of keyword research tools can help you choose phrases that match your SEO goals.
+Try to choose unique keyword phrases — but don’t get too obscure, or you risk losing your audience.
+Luckily, plenty of keyword research tools help you choose phrases that match your SEO goals.
 You can also check which keywords your competitors use to attract customers to their product descriptions.

 Recommended reading: The Best SEO Keyword Rank Trackers

 Depending on where you plan to post your product description, you might have a chance to use anywhere from 20-200 words to entice potential buyers.
 Regardless, that’s not a lot of room!
 When you cut filler content, look for cliched words every e-commerce store uses.
 The words “excellent” or “terrific” won’t help you attract new customers because too many stores already use them when describing their products.